troyth/age-of-the-architect/README.md

 In this seminar we will investigate the various discoveries and theories of the contemporary discourses of pre-history — credentialed and crackpot alike — to theorize their consequences for the figure of the architect.
 HINT: it may have very little to do with design; it will not be tethered to buildings.
 The seminar will begin with a crash course in the esoteric knowledge required to jump into the more speculative reports, such as the occult, Hermeticism, Gnosticism, magic, ritual, ancient Egyptian spiritualism, shamanism, and other marginal histories, theologies, and practices.
 These will be complimented with selected readings from architecture theory, tech entrepreneurialism, military and business strategy, and other supporting discourses.
 We will then move into weekly research assignments and presentations.

+### Deliverables
+*Note: this will very likely change depending on the number of students enrolled and their interests.
+We will discuss options in the first class.
+These may including launching our own cryptocurrency on the Ethereum blockchain as a collective product.*

 #### Midterm Deliverable
 Each student will deliver a 12 minute presentation on a single “architect” selected from a prepared list.
-Examples may include Thomas Jefferson, Christopher Wren, Hiram Abiff, Imhotep, Vitruvius, Phidias, Daedalus, Steve Bannon, and Vladislav Surkov.
+Examples may include Thomas Jefferson, Christopher Wren, Hiram Abiff, Imhotep, Vitruvius, Phidias, and Daedalus.

 #### Final Deliverable
 Presentation and booklet that expands the midterm research to one of the topics of the Guggenheim exhibition.
 Topics will be introduced in class.